misto89/PHP-MVC-Framework/app/models/Readme.txt

-This folder contains all system's Models.
+This folder must contain all system's Models.